 The problem with claiming Apple will take a long time to bring the Apple Car to market is that Apple certainly isn't starting from square one.
 It already has hundreds of employees on staff that are experts in their respective fields, as well as immense amounts of intellectual property, and importantly, an investment of time.

-While we are referring to this as Apple having already spent six years on the project, in truth it could easily be far longer.
+While we are referring to this as Apple having already spent eight years on the project, in truth it could easily be far longer.
 For a company to reach a point where it is hiring specific types of engineers and leasing out space, it must have previously put some work in on the idea to validate the expense.

 Of course, the variance of development, the ongoing changes in laws and regulations that may affect self-driving vehicle development, and even finding a manufacturing partner willing to work with Apple can all take time, extending the wait before the first Apple Car touches the road.